woofywoofy/woofyOne/README.md

 ## Right to the project

-Initial constributors: Chu Cheng Li, Jiahui Li, Oscar Galvez, Zhiren Zheng, have all right to the project's code and idea.
+Initial constributors: Chu Cheng Li, Jiahui Li, Oscar Galvez, Zhiren Zheng, have all right to the project's code and design.

 ### Using the project